pkdevaraj/Presentations/Chef_Cookbooks.md

 # Cookbooks

 - A cookbook is the fundamental unit of configuration and policy distribution.
-A cookbook defines a scenario and contains everything that is required to support that scenario:
+A cookbook defines a scenario and contains everything that is required to support that scenario like:

-Recipes that specify the resources to use and the order in which they are to be applied
+Recipes that specify the resources to use and the order in which they are to be applied.

-Attribute values
+Attribute values.

-File distributions
+File distributions.

-Templates
+Templates.

-Extensions to Chef, such as libraries, definitions, and custom resources
+Extensions to Chef, such as libraries, definitions, and custom resources.

 The chef-client uses Ruby as its reference language for creating cookbooks and defining recipes, with an extended DSL for specific resources.
 The chef-client provides a reasonable set of resources, enough to support many of the most common infrastructure automation scenarios; however, this DSL can also be extended when additional resources and capabilities are required.